 The output voltage of a battery charger must be greater than the battery voltage in order to cause current to flow into the battery positive terminal.
 The charging current depends on the difference between the battery voltage and the charging voltage and on the internal resistance of the battery.

-A very large charging current is to be avoided because it could cause the battery to overheat, possibly resulting in warping of the lead plates.
+A very large charging current is to be avoided because it could cause the battery to overheat, possibly resulting in the warping of the lead plates.
 The maximum safe charging current is frequently taken as the maximum output current from the battery when discharging at its 8 h rate.

 Lead Acid Battery Example 2